Protect Yourself And Your Legal Rights

 After A Car Accident in Texas

-As car accident lawyers in Corpus Christi, Gutierrez Law Firm has seen first-hand the improvement and development of our coastal city.
+As car accident lawyers in Texas, Gutierrez Law Firm has seen first-hand the growth and development of our great state.
 With this growth comes the pain of progress, including more traffic.
 As our highways and interstates crowd with more drivers, commuters, buses and carpools, the chances of being in a car crash increase.

 - Remain at the Scene.
 Don’t flee the scene of an accident.
 Even if there is no visible damage to your car or other cars, stay on location of the incident so a full accident report can be registered.